danielrob/TIL/README.md

 ###### today I created:
 [styled-as-components](https://www.npmjs.com/package/styled-as-components) I had to remind myself of a bit of prototype / inheritance features of javascript which in this case was useful to avoid loops inside a factory function.

+Thanks to [this medium](https://medium.com/@BrodaNoel/how-to-create-a-react-component-and-publish-it-in-npm-668ad7d363ce) for how to publish.

 ### 21st

 ###### devtools has a colorpicker